plabayo/rama/docs/book/src/crate.md

 in CI for `x86_64-unknown-linux-gnu` with Rama's native system DNS resolver and native TLS backends enabled.
 Cross-built binaries must be run on a compatible Linux system, not on the macOS or Windows build host.
+On Windows, install the `x86_64-pc-windows-gnu` variant of the Rust toolchain selected by `rust-toolchain.toml`; the `just` recipes select it automatically.

 ### Tier 2 Platforms